MrPrakash-2001/practice-postgresql/README.md

 - Partitioned the `posts` table by `created_at` year.
 - Inserted data routed automatically to appropriate partitions.
 - Covered default partitioning to handle outliers.

+### ✅ Day 20 – Maintenance: VACUUM, REINDEX, ANALYZE

+- Learned about PostgreSQL MVCC and importance of maintenance.
+- Ran `VACUUM` and `ANALYZE` to reclaim space and update planner stats.
+- Explored `VACUUM FULL` and `REINDEX` for aggressive cleanup.
+- Understood when and how to use these commands to maintain healthy DB.

 ---